 Recruiting in Denmark

-The country’s informal culture also relates to the recruitment process.
-When staffing and recruiting employees for your business, many will contact you by phone before applying to ask relevant questions.
+When staffing and recruiting employees for your company, many will contact you by phone before applying to ask relevant questions.
 This process can help save you time by weeding out employees that aren’t interested or don’t fit the job description.

 When it comes to where you advertise your job postings, networking can help.
 Many companies use a shared contact as the basis for an initial meeting.
 More employers in the country are also using LinkedIn, so you should connect with potential employees there and on other social media channels as well.